 - Remote working is here to stay: These eight strategies can make it more successful for everyone (TechRepublic)

 - Google Cloud adds new hybrid file storage partnership with Nasuni (ZDNet)

 When was Google Cloud Platform announced?

 As mentioned, Google’s first foray into cloud services was the Google App Engine back in 2008.
 Two years later, Google announced that it was adding a storage layer and, in 2012, the company began its partner program for the platform.
 Then came BigQuery, the Compute Engine, Cloud SQL, and the rest of the tools that make up today’s Google Cloud Platform.

-Most of the Google Cloud Platform products mentioned above are in general availability now.
-However, like all providers, Google is constantly adding new tools and features in preview or beta, which will likely make it to the general public.
+However, like all providers, Google constantly adds new tools and features in preview, alpha, or beta, which will likely make it to the general public.

 - Google quietly launches GitHub cloud rival (ZDNet)

 - Why machine learning and data analysis are critical to Google’s success in the cloud (TechRepublic)